scinlp-workshop/scinlp-workshop.github.io/scinlp2020_qa.md

 ### Zoom chat

+Q1: "How does MAG discard (if it does!) articles of dubious standing (say pseudoscience or extremely controversial content) from its publication index?"

+A1 (live): For low-quality content, we actually leverage some external/whole web information by calling the Bing API to see if the top results are really coming from more prestigious/reputable domains, and we'll do classification from there.

+### Unanswered questions

-Q1: "With the increased availability of full-text open access articles, will it be possible for MAG to parse the entirety of the content in articles (not only abstracts)?
+Zoom: "With the increased availability of full-text open access articles, will it be possible for MAG to parse the entirety of the content in articles (not only abstracts)?
 Is it expected to reduce the number of orphan fields of study?"

-Q2: "How does MAG discard (if it does!) articles of dubious standing (say pseudoscience or extremely controversial content) from its publication index?"

-Q3: "What about a new concept clusters / trees?
+Zoom: "What about a new concept clusters / trees?
 As in, a group of new concepts can arise all at once.
 How does the algorithm handle cases like this?
 Some may be leaf nodes of other new concepts..."

-Q4: "Is BERT-Large performing better than AllenAI models (SciBERT and siblings) for MAG?"
+Zoom: "Is BERT-Large performing better than AllenAI models (SciBERT and siblings) for MAG?"